 About an hour after I sent in last week’s Post, I pulled out an old file and dropped 1500 words into… the mob novel.
 It’s been over a year since I was able to look at that work but I still desperately want to finish it.
 My writing is so different now.

-A couple months ago (don’t quote me on that timeline, I don’t know what year it is now) we decided to start an RPG.
+A couple months ago (don’t quote me on that timeline, I am Robin Williams in Jumanji) we decided to start an RPG.
 I’ve never been much for first person and I can’t stand present tense storytelling.
 When I read, I want to learn about someone else’s struggles, not be inside the character with all the pain.
 I have my own stuff, I don’t need their burdens too.
 I want to read about someone else surviving their situation to remind me I can survive mine.

 In one of our RPG sessions , we battled an unseen force, my character fell from a window and later, that same blasted ghost stabbed him to death in a basement.
 Through a trash lid shield, I might add!
 It’s fine, I’m not bitter.
 We solved a murder and slayed a giant mutated spidery thing to save the magic school.
 We started a campaign to figure out why this town is so overrun with cats and we killed a goblin hunting party in a rescue mission.

 The bug bit me.
 I had a weird idea for a new campaign that is mostly what they call “homebrew” (wherein I make it up myself) and I’ve been working on construction for around thirty minutes a day, where time allows.
 I’m seven pages into this world and I can’t talk about any of it because [spoilers] and the adventurers won’t get to play till Tuesday.

 So while technically I’m not developing a cohesive piece that someone could read and follow, I’m still counting it as writing.

 About the author: Theresa Green is the co-founder of The Writer's Workout and a crime fiction writer.